 C. Authorizing an Appliance Most users of cloud infrastructures have little or no experience with system management.
 They are unfamiliar with best practices and techniques for securing machines, for example limiting SSH access and configuration of firewalls.
-Consequently, cloud administrators have a strong interest in ensuring that users run appliances that have been built with these best practices in mind.Before allowing a user to start an appliance.
+Consequently, cloud administrators have a strong interest in ensuring that users run appliances that have been built with these best practices in mind.Before allowing a user to start an appliance, cloud administrators will want to authorize that particular appliance.
 Based on appliance metadata, administrators can define a policy that suits their needs, ranging from very restrictive policies, which allow only appliances endorsed by one particular person, to open policies, which permit all appliances except those with known security problems.

 IV.
-EXISTING APPLIANCE MANAGEMENT TECHNIQUES

-Based on the previous generic use cases, it is clear that all cloud distributions must provide tools or mechanisms for the:
+EXISTING APPLIANCE MANAGEMENT TECHNIQUES Based on the previous generic use cases, it is clear that all cloud distributions must provide tools or mechanisms for the: